FINS THROUGH A LENS EXPEDITION

 • Click the book now button to be directed to our booking platform.
 You’ll fill out a quick questionnaire, and then be contacted with instructions to book!
 To reserve your spot, a nonrefundable deposit of $500 will be due at the time of booking, with the subsequent payment due in two two later installments.

-• We will have three days of shark freedive data collection and one day of scuba for those that are certified.
+• We will have three days of shark snorkel data collection and one day of scuba for those that are certified.

 • You must be Advanced Open Water with Nitrox certification.